-As bass player for Hillsong UNITED, Jihea Oh currently spends her days on the road and her nights helping thousands to worship God.
-She’s played with some of Europe’s biggest pop stars, including Ellie Goulding, at some of the most famous venues in the world.
+As bass player for Hillsong UNITED, Jihea Oh spends her days on the road and her nights helping thousands to worship God.
+She’s played with some of Europe’s biggest pop stars at some of the most famous venues in the world.
 But there is a unique twist to Jihea’s story: she says her life today would look very different if it weren’t for those who sponsored her father as a boy in Korea.

-Bobbie Houston, Senior Pastor of Hillsong Church, described the moment she learnt of Jihea’s background.
-“On a recent worship tour in the United States we were highlighting our partnership with Compassion and our collective ability to intervene into the lives of children (and their families) through sponsorship.
-Part way through the tour someone told me that Jihea’s father was himself a sponsored child many years ago in Korea.
+Bobbie Houston, Senior Pastor of Hillsong Church, described the moment she learnt of Jihea’s background: “On a recent worship tour in the United States we were highlighting our partnership with Compassion and our collective ability to intervene in the lives of children and their families through sponsorship.
+Part way through the tour someone told me that Jihea’s father was himself a sponsored child* many years ago in Korea."

 We recently had the chance to get to know Jihea.
-Here’s what she’s passionate about and how the legacy of sponsorship has impacted her family’s life.
+Here’s how the legacy of sponsorship has impacted her family’s life.

 How do you see playing music as fitting into God’s purpose for your life and the lives of the people you serve?

-I think music itself and playing bass actually helps me to focus on God and worship Him.
-That’s the purpose for everyone — to worship Him.
+Jihea: I think music and playing bass actually helps me focus on God and worship Him.
+That’s the purpose for everyone—to worship Him.

 I never imagined doing this.
 When I picked up the bass I fell in love with playing it.
 I’m not a verbally expressive person so when I picked up the bass, I knew I wanted to express myself through bass guitar.
 Like learning another language, the only way to improve was to get to know the instrument more so I thought ‘I want to learn more so I can express more’.
 A few years later [and] I’m here doing what I do now.